tc39/notes/es8/2018-01/jan-23.md

 ... discussion about the pronunciation of "radix"; loosely settled on "radd-ix" ...

 MB: Suggestion is {BigInt, Number}.fromString().
 Symmetric with toString.
 We want something to BigInt that fulfills this functionality and we can add the same thing to Number.
 Main problem that motivates this is there's no way to do the inverse — go from string back to number — but Number can through parseInt, although in a surprising way.

 MB: Reasons parseInt is weird: gives NaN when string is bad, gives NaN when radix is bad, accepts radix 0 and pretends it's 10, accepts hex literal prefixes but not the octal and binary prefixes.
 Can't go back and add support, might be backwards-incompatible.
 It also ignores leading whitespace and trailing non-digits.
 And having some support for integer literal prefixes means it's not the inverse of toString - it accepts some things that toString can't produce.

 MM: one more way - case sensitive.

-MB: Ah yes, we’ll talk about this as we move along.
+MB: Ah yes, we'll talk about this as we move along.

 WH: I have some concerns on this proposal

 MB: Note this is stage 0, trying to hit 1 today.
-Let’s not get too hung up on the exact shape of the current proposal.
+Let's not get too hung up on the exact shape of the current proposal.

-DD: It'd be good to get the committee’s opinion on case sensitivity.
+DD: It'd be good to get the committee's opinion on case sensitivity.

 WH: There are some real fundamental problems.